 What did this research involve?

 As indicated above, we did not manage to recruit to our cohort of workers with MSK pain, however we did successfully recruit 13 people working as FCPs across the UK, including 5 within NHS Grampian, and 8 in other areas of the UK including other parts of Scotland, England and Northern Ireland.
 We gathered a lot of rich data in these interviews (8 hours and 45 minutes of audio data in total), and by analysing as the interviews were conducted we were able to conclude that this data was sufficient for analysis to address the questions we wished to answer.
 This kind of iterative analyses uses a concept called information power whereby the researchers analyse data as soon as possible after conducting interviews, so the richness of the data can be quickly assessed.
-In turn, this assessment supports decisions about where or not an appropriate sample size was reached and is good practice for the kind of qualitative research we did.
+In turn, this assessment supports decisions about whether or not an appropriate sample size was reached, and is considered good practice for the kind of qualitative research we did.

 Our aim in these interviews, therefore, was to explore First Contact Practitioners’ views of barriers and enablers to supporting people living with musculoskeletal pain to have sustainable working lives, when they are self-employed, work in precarious jobs or have portfolio working patterns like freelance or contract work.
 Interviews were semi-structured, following seven standardised questions, but allowing for additional points to be explored and the questions adapted according to the flow of each conversation.